A Fully Reversible Male Contraceptive Could Become A Thing, But Big Pharma Might Put A Stop To It

 The results of the Vasalgel reversibility study in rabbits indicate the implant could be removed resulting in the quick return of sperm flow.

-“We were pleased that the number of sperm and their motility after reversal were no different from baseline measures,” said Dr. Donald Waller, lead author of the study.
+“We were pleased that the number of sperm and their motility after reversal were no different from baseline measures,” said Dr Donald Waller, lead author of the study.

 “More flushing during reversal may be needed to remove traces of the gel from the vas deferens, which appeared to impact other sperm characteristics,” he added.

 The idea of a reversible male contraceptive wasn’t new.
-In fact, a similar gel plug called reversible inhibition under guidance (RISUG) was developed and subsequently greenlit for trials in India.
-Unfortunately, there were not enough volunteers, so it didn’t make it through human trials.
+In fact, a similar gel plug called reversible inhibition under guidance (RISUG) was developed and subsequently green lit for trials in India.
+Unfortunately, there were not enough volunteers so it didn’t make it through human trials.

 Parsemus Foundation is hoping to test the new male contraceptive gel next year.
 And now that the product has been proven to be fully irreversible, perhaps there will be more human volunteers by then.